mattbayer/mattbayer.github.io/_posts/2020-09-26-two-outbreaks.md

 The college counties just might have gotten their outbreaks under control.
 We will see if that holds.
 The northeast is now more serious, and I hope it gets more attention.

+---

+**UPDATE**: Two days after this post, the Milwaukee Journal sentinel published [a story with very similar conclusions](https://www.jsonline.com/story/news/2020/09/28/wisconsin-coronavirus-green-bay-fox-valley-outbreaks-worsen/3562169001/), including evidence that hospital capacity in the northeast is starting to fill.